Skills and Competencies: What’s the Difference?

 Which Is More Important?

 Both skills and competencies are important to the development of any employee.
 Employees cannot display competencies without certain skills that are required for their position.
-In order to advance in their career, an employee must learn and improve both their skills and competencies.
+In order to advance in their career, an employee must learn and improve both capabilities.

-Establishing a common definition for skills and competencies can help your organization grow more skillful, competent employees.
+Establishing clear definitions can help your organization grow more skillful, competent employees.
 A shared understanding of these terms will eliminate any confusion both inside and outside the company.
-Helping your employees develop skills and competencies will ensure that your organization will be able to fill key roles in the future.

 To learn more about how to leverage skills and competencies inside your organization, take a look at our competency management software.